But I Have Prayed for You

 A. B. Simpson said that even when we think our prayers have not been effective, they have been more effective than all other efforts.

 It will be our prayers that make the most difference in others' lives.
 Jesus depended on His prayers to protect Simon Peter.
 He said, "Simon, Simon, Satan has asked to sift you as wheat."
-He promised to do what He knew would provide the most protection.
+He promised to do what He knew would protect him.
 "But I have prayed for you, Simon, that your faith may not fail" (Luke 22:32).

 Our prayers are powerful even when we do not feel they are accomplishing great things.